 - Gratuities

-- Drink package gratuities for eligible guests
+- Drink package terms

 - Specialty dining limits